Fostering positive body image, sexual health, and well-being

 Mindfulness is being present.
 It is bringing focus to each moment, including to what is happening in your body and to the space you are in.

-The purpose of this research study is to evaluate how mindfulness training may be able to help improve sexual and mental well-being for cancer survivors and those living with cancer.
-Women have voiced a pressing need for support to help them manage their sexual and body image concerns, but there remain significant gaps in services and programs to meet this need in Oregon.
+The purpose of this research study is to evaluate the feasibility and impact of a mindfulness training program designed to meet the needs of breast and gynecologic cancer survivors struggling with body image and sexual health concerns after cancer diagnosis and treatment.
+Women who have survived cancer have voiced a pressing need for support to help them manage these concerns, but there remain significant gaps in services and programs to meet this need.

 Participants will complete an online survey before the program begins and a second survey one month after the program is over.
 You would receive $20 for completing each survey.
 The surveys will ask about sexual function, relationships, body image, mood, mindfulness, and quality of life.
 The second survey will also ask about your perceptions of the program’s usefulness, comfort with the program, suggestions for improvement, and views of benefits gained.